Born to Run (autobiography): Book tour

 Springsteen embarked on a nine-date book tour which started on September 27, 2016, and concluded on October 10, 2016.
 The book tour then made its way to the United Kingdom and Germany in late October for two appearances.
-On October 27, Springsteen hosted another book-signing event in Toronto, Canada, before interrupting the tour to take part in the annual Stand Up For Heroes concert, to appear in support of Hillary Clinton's presidential campaign, and to receive the Presidential Medal of Freedom.
+On October 27, Springsteen hosted another book-signing event in Toronto, Ontario, before interrupting the tour to take part in the annual Stand Up for Heroes concert, to appear in support of Hillary Clinton's presidential campaign, and to receive the Presidential Medal of Freedom.
 The tour resumed with a five-date North American leg, which was announced on November 21, 2016.
-This tour began in Chicago on November 28, 2016, and concluded in Kennesaw, Georgia on December 2.
+This tour began in Chicago on November 28, 2016, and concluded in Kennesaw, Georgia, on December 2.

 All events required fans to purchase a pre-signed copy of Springsteen's book.
-The free tickets for the book store appearances much like his shows were sold out in minutes.
-Two of the appearances, October 5 in San Francisco and October 7 in New York City featured interviews only with Springsteen and were conducted by Dan Stone and David Remnick.
-Springsteen also made appearances on CBS Sunday Morning on September 18, 2016, and on Late Night with Stephen Colbert on September 23, 2016 (Springsteen's 67th birthday), to promote the book.
+The free tickets for the bookstore appearances, much like his shows, sold out in minutes.
+Two of the appearances, October 5 in San Francisco and October 7 in New York City, featured interviews only with Springsteen and were conducted by Dan Stone and David Remnick.
+Springsteen also made appearances on CBS Sunday Morning on September 18, 2016, and on The Late Show with Stephen Colbert on September 23, 2016 (Springsteen's 67th birthday), to promote the book.